-- Offer a time to discuss, one-on-one, how the current situation is affecting them. - Explore strategies for maintaining productivity.
-Before providing solutions here, ask them if they would like you to help them think through these questions and what helps THEM stay productive. - Revisit conversations with those you lead about why we are doing the work we do; highlight some of the work they are doing, and what UC Berkeley is doing to make a difference. - Discuss personal and professional barriers or challenges that may make it difficult to perform at their best.
+- Offer a time to discuss, one-on-one, how the current situation is affecting them. - Provide strategies for maintaining productivity.
+Before providing solutions here, ask them if they would like you to help them think through these questions and what helps THEM stay productive. - Remind your direct reports of why we are doing the work we do; highlight some of the work they are doing, and that UC Berkeley is doing, to make a difference for people during COVID-19. - Discuss personal and professional barriers or challenges that may make it difficult to perform at their best.
 Again, before providing solutions here, ask them if they would like you to help them think through these questions and make the suggestions about them, not you.